TuckerRasbury/PyBer_Analysis/README.md

 ### Pyber Fare Summary by City Type
 ![](Pyber_fare_summary.png)

 As one can see, the three town types perform distinctly different from one another, never intersecting in terms of how much in fares they are able to command.
-Each city type also sees spikes and drops in fares, not entirely exclusive to each type.
+Each city type also experiences spikes and drops in fares.
 For example, see February to pre-march.

 To see some of the summary statistics of each town type, please see the below.